 - fresh basil & grated parmesan for serving

 - Finish Sauce: Add whole peeled tomatoes & simmer for 15-30 minutes stirring often.
 I like to simmer it as long as possible, sometimes up to an hour.
-This is a good time to cook pasta – reserve 1/4 cup salty pasta water.
-Add to simmered sauce.
+Taste and adjust seasonings.
+You want the vodka smell and taste to be entirely cooked out by now.
+If it is tasting very tinny or acidic, it may be your canned tomatoes.
+Add a pinch of sugar.
+This is a good time to cook pasta

 - Whip Ricotta: In blender or food processor, add 1 cup of ricotta with pinch salt & black pepper.
 Taste & add more salt if needed.
 Blend on high until whipped & smooth.
 Add sauce contents to blender with ricotta in it & blend on high 30 seconds to one minute.
 Toss sauce over cooked pasta.
 Serve with parmesan & extra dollops of ricotta if desired.
 This is enough vodka sauce for up to 2lbs pasta (about 1 & 1/2 quarts) Holds up incredibly in the freezer for 3+ months.